MikeSteiner/fancy-calendar/README.md

 ##Education purpose app
 A meeting must contain - start/end hours, name, meeting room.
 The calendar must be populated from the attached JSON file.
-Two meetings can't be placed in the same room at the same time.

 #### Front End task
 For the current implementation we ask you to create the calendar's view and skip user authentication and any kind of session management.